 Location: Lakeshore Campus

-Students will learn how to shine at an audition, what it takes to create a compelling screen performance, and useful strategies on how to succeed in a highly competitive industry.
+Students will learn the fundamentals of acting, camera acting, the differences between acting for tv, film, and web series, acting styles, voice, movement, improvisation, script analysis, audition technique, studio voice overs, self-taping, and the business of acting, including how to shine at an audition and useful strategies on how to succeed in a highly competitive industry.
 Graduating students will also have a solid understanding of the workplace and industry – its history, protocols, and professional standards.

 No other screen-acting program in Canada can lay claim to such a comprehensive curriculum taught by leading industry practitioners and respected professional actors.